 The second question may be a little harder, but don’t rush.
 Take you time to think about what you know about the couple.
 Was there a defining moment that made you smile and think “They make the perfect couple”?
 Write about that moment.
 Have you heard them talking about having children in the future, if they don’t have any already?
 Write about that.
 Think of the things YOU know about this couple that proves to YOU they are in a genuine and ongoing relationship.
 The very things that convinced YOU are likely to be the same things that will help convince the decision maker.

 Perhaps the couple have been living overseas and you haven’t actually met the partner yet.
 Have they regularly sent you photos?
 Have they signed Christmas cards (or other holiday cards) to you jointly?
 Have you spoken on Skype?
 Do YOU feel the partner is a member of your family?
 Why do you feel that?
 Write about it!

-Don’t feel you have to fit what you want to say in just the space on the form.
+Don’t feel you have to fit what you want to say in just the spaces given on the form.
 You can write more!
 I am also aware of cultural issues: depending on your cultural background you may feel some things are “private” and should not be shared on such a form.
 I ask you to consider carefully before excluding information on cultural grounds.
-It may be the very information the decision maker is loking for.
+It may be the very information the decision maker is looking for.